AndreasLill/ClockWidget/README.md

 The clock can be edited by right clicking on the clock and choosing "Edit".

 All changes are saved automatically to a XML file.

---

-Feel free to use this project to learn or use for your own projects.

-// Andreas Lill